Analyst-Jecinta/Sales_Analysis_for_an_Automobile_Company_USA/README.md

-# Sales_Analysis_for_an_Automobile_Company_USA
- A Data Science Project that Analysed  the sales performance of an Automobile company Based in the United States.
-The company’s sales transaction data generated over the past years was used for this  analysis.
  ## PROBLEM STATEMENT:
  What are the Top Most-Profitable 5 States for the Bike Product Category in the United States ?
 ## DATA PRE_PROCESSING